tyronen/recurrent-rebels/README.md

 - Number of distinct people commenting on user’s posts
 - Number of unique threads user participated in (non-own posts)
 - Fraction of posts that got at least 1 upvote (success rate)
-- Fraction of posts that reached front page

 ## 📝 Post Content Features